theislab/moscot-framework_reproducibility/notebooks/time/mouse_temporal/Readme.md

 <details>
-    <summary>2_Growth_rate_and_driver_gene_analysis  </summary>
+    <summary>3_Growth_rate_and_driver_gene_analysis  </summary>
     &nbsp;

-To get a more detailed view of transitions on the cell level we extend the kNN-approach intruduced by to to cell-level TOME (clTOME), which is then compared to moscot.
+To get a more detailed view of transitions on the cell level we extend the kNN-approach intruduced by to to cell-level TOME (cl-TOME), which is then compared to moscot.
 For this analyis, extraembryonic tissues (inlcuding Blood progenitors and Primitive erythroid cells until E8.5) have been excluded for gastulation and organogenesis.

-#### 0_clTOME:
+#### 0_cl-TOME:

   Performs integration as done by Qiu et al. It contains the following notebooks: